Caravaggio: "Most famous painter in Rome" (1600–1606)

 The second version of The Taking of Christ, which was looted from the Odessa Museum in 2008 and recovered in 2010, is believed by some experts to be a contemporary copy.

-The Incredulity of Saint Thomas is one of the most famous paintings by the italian baroque master Caravaggio, circa 1601-1602.
-There are two autograph versions of Caravaggio's „The Incredulity of Saint Thomas“, an ecclesiastical "Trieste" version for Girolamo Mattei now in a private collection and a secular "Potsdam" version for Vincenzo Giustiniani (Pietro Bellori) and later entered the Prussian Royal Collection and survived the Second World War unscathed and can be admired in the Palais in Sanssouci, Potsdam.
+The Incredulity of Saint Thomas is one of the most famous paintings by Caravaggio, circa 1601–1602.
+It entered the Prussian Royal Collection, survived the Second World War unscathed, and can be viewed in the Sanssouci Picture Gallery, Potsdam.

-It depicts the episode that led to the term "Doubting Thomas", officially known as "The Incredulity of Saint Thomas", which has been frequently depicted and used to make various theological statements in Christian art since at least the 5th century.
+The painting depicts the episode that led to the term "Doubting Thomas"—in art history formally known as "The Incredulity of Saint Thomas"—which has been frequently depicted and used to make various theological statements in Christian art since at least the 5th century.
 According to the Gospel of John, Thomas the Apostle missed one of Jesus' appearances to the apostles after his resurrection and said, "Unless I see the marks of the nails in his hands, and put my finger where the nails were, and put my hand into his side, I will not believe it."
 A week later, Jesus appeared and told Thomas to touch him and stop doubting.
 Then Jesus said, "Because you have seen me, you have believed; blessed are those who have not seen and yet have believed."

-The two pictures show in a demonstrative gesture how the doubting apostle puts his finger into christ's side wound, the latter guiding his hand.
+The painting shows in a demonstrative gesture how the doubting apostle puts his finger into Christ's side wound, the latter guiding his hand.
 The unbeliever is depicted like a peasant, dressed in a robe torn at the shoulder and with dirt under his fingernails.
-The composition of the picture is designed in such a way that the viewer is directly involved in the event and feels the intensity of the event as it were.
+The composition of the picture is designed in such a way that the viewer is directly involved in the event and also feels its intensity.

-It should also be noted that in the ecclesiastical version of the unbelieving Thomas, Christ's thigh is shown to be covered, whereas in the secular version of the painting, Christ's thigh is visible.

-Other works included Entombment, the Madonna di Loreto (Madonna of the Pilgrims), the Grooms' Madonna, and the Death of the Virgin.
+Other works included Entombment, the Madonna di Loreto ("Madonna of the Pilgrims"), the Grooms' Madonna, and Death of the Virgin.
 The history of these last two paintings illustrates the reception given to some of Caravaggio's art and the times in which he lived.
-The Grooms' Madonna, also known as Madonna dei palafrenieri, painted for a small altar in Saint Peter's Basilica in Rome, remained there for just two days and was then taken off.
+The Grooms' Madonna, also known as Madonna dei palafrenieri, painted for a small altar in Saint Peter's Basilica in Rome, remained there for just two days and was then removed.
 A cardinal's secretary wrote: "In this painting, there are but vulgarity, sacrilege, impiousness and disgust...One would say it is a work made by a painter that can paint well, but of a dark spirit, and who has been for a lot of time far from God, from His adoration, and from any good thought..."